Erie, Pennsylvania: Transportation

-The Erie Metropolitan Transit Authority operates the city's transit bus system, known as the 'e'.
+The Erie Metropolitan Transit Authority operates the city's transit bus system, known as the "e".
 Buses run seven days a week in the city, with trips out to other parts of the county occurring a few times a week.
-Intercity buses providing transportation between Buffalo, Cleveland and Pittsburgh are operated by Greyhound Lines.
+Intercity buses providing transportation between Buffalo, Cleveland, and Pittsburgh are operated by Greyhound Lines.
 Service between Buffalo and Cleveland is also provided by Lakefront Lines.
 Both companies operate out of the Intermodal Transportation Center, which opened in 2002 at the foot of Holland Street.

 The former "Water Level Route" of the New York Central Railroad travels directly through Erie.
 It is now the mainline for CSX freight trains.
-The mainline of the Norfolk Southern Railway, originally built by the Nickel Plate Railroad, also travels through Erie.
-At one time, Norfolk Southern trains ran down the middle of 19th Street, but were removed in 2002.
-Passenger rail service is provided by Amtrak's Lake Shore Limited out of Union Station at 14th and State Streets.
+The main line of the Norfolk Southern Railway, originally built by the Nickel Plate Railroad, also travels through Erie.
+Norfolk Southern trains once ran down the middle of 19th Street, but crews removed the tracks in 2002.
+Passenger rail service is provided by Amtrak's Lake Shore Limited out of Union Station at 14th and State streets.
 The Lake Shore Limited stops twice daily—one eastbound towards New York City or Boston, and one westbound towards Chicago.

 Erie International Airport and Tom Ridge Field (IATA code: ERI; ICAO code: KERI) are located 5 mi west of the city and host general aviation, charter, and airline service.
-Destinations with nonstop flights out of Erie include Chicago O'Hare International Airport via United Airlines, Charlotte Douglas International Airport via American Airlines, and Detroit Metropolitan Wayne County Airport via Delta Air Lines (Currently suspended).
-Erie International is in the midst of an $80.5 million runway extension.
-The extension is slated to increase the runway's length by 1920 ft, for a total runway length of 8420 ft, "to meet safety requirements" and allow the airport to accommodate larger aircraft.
+Destinations with nonstop flights out of Erie include Charlotte Douglas International Airport via American Airlines, and Detroit Metropolitan Wayne County Airport via Delta Air Lines (Currently suspended).
+As of 2011, Erie International was amid an $80.5 million project to extend the runway by 1920 ft, for a total length of 8420 ft, "to meet safety requirements" and allow the airport to accommodate larger aircraft.

-The Port of Erie is located on Presque Isle Bay, a natural harbor formed by Presque Isle.
+Presque Isle forms a natural harbor known as Presque Isle Bay, where the Port of Erie operates.
 It offers some of the finest port facilities for cargo shipping on the Great Lakes, with direct rail access.
 The Erie−Western Pennsylvania Port Authority provides water taxi service in the summer between Dobbins Landing and Liberty Park in downtown Erie, and the Waterworks ferry landing on Presque Isle.

 Utilities

 The Erie Water Works, which was incorporated in 1865 as the Erie Water and Gas Company, includes a reservoir, two water-treatment plants, and an elaborate water works and pipe network that provides water for most of the city and suburbs.
 Penelec, a subsidiary of FirstEnergy, supplies electricity to the region, as well as the Northwestern Pennsylvania Rural Electric Cooperative.
 National Fuel Gas Company provides residents with natural gas.
 Time Warner Cable became the region's cable television provider, after taking over Adelphia, and also provides digital phone and high-speed internet to the region.
-Local telephone and high-speed internet service is also provided by Verizon.
+Local telephone and high-speed internet service are also provided by Verizon.